 If you are operating a motorcycle within the guidelines of New Jersey law, you have the same protections and rights as someone operating a passenger vehicle.
 If you are injured while operating your motorcycle, you have the same rights as everyone else to claim for compensation.

 Protect your rights as an injured motorcyclist and schedule a consultation with a motorcycle accident attorney.
 Hiring a lawyer to manage your compensation claim will protect you from the biases of the insurance company and will help you secure a compensation package that is fair and complete.

-Further reading: New Jersey Motorcycle Accident FAQs
+Further reading: Motorcycle Accident FAQs